jmau111-org/wireless_security/README.md

 #### Denial-of-service (DoS)

 It's possible to flood a device with connection requests or data packets to crash it or deny its access.

-K There are documented techniques such as **Deauth** (sending deauthenticating packets to prevent the device from reconnecting) or **jamming** (~ generating radio frequency interferences).
+There are documented techniques such as **Deauth** (sending deauthenticating packets to prevent the device from reconnecting) or **jamming** (~ generating radio frequency interferences).

 ### Bluetooth attacks